yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -   Document what network security groups and rules should be put in place for protection.
 What ports would you open and why?

     Network security groups (NSG) will be used to help secure the configuration by limiting traffic flow exactly as a firewall rule does.
 NSGs may be applied to either individual network interfaces or to a subnet.
-In Litware's case there will be a single NSG applied to each subnet.
+In Contoso's case there will be a single NSG applied to each subnet.

 Address Spaces: